mH-13/sql-automation/beginner/02-basic-select-statements.md

 FROM employees;
 ```

-## Joining Tables

-To retrieve data from multiple tables, you can use JOIN operations:
+## Joining Tables: To retrieve data from multiple tables, you can use JOIN operations:

 ```sql
 SELECT columns